Kiritsu/OsuSharp/README.md

 If you want to contribute, feel free to use Issues or Pull Requests!

+### Todo:
+- Add missing entities and endpoints
+- Have fun

 ## Contact

 You can join my personal Discord server: https://discord.gg/UugbeH8